jakka351/FG-Falcon/README.md

   -  `Passive Anti Theft System pairing and key pairing `
   -  `Odometer Correction for Replacement or Repaired Instrument Clusters BA, BF, FGI, FGII, FG-X`

-`The above reads like a free for all on vehicle electronic identity doesn't it.
-Does that strike you as odd?`

 #### Contact Jack at WhitefordTech@outlook.com, or message Jack Whiteford on facebook.
 DO NOT CONTACT